 The homestay is an integral part of the SIT experience.
 During your homestay, you’ll become a member of a local family, sharing meals with them, joining them for special occasions, talking with them in their language, and experiencing the host country through their eyes.
 Homestay placements are arranged by a local coordinator who carefully screens and approves each family.
 Students frequently cite the homestay as the highlight of their program.
 Read more about SIT homestays.

 You will live with a host family for the entire seven weeks you spend at the program base in Oaxaca.
-You will also have opportunities for homestays during the excursions into rural communities and during the independent period when you are carrying out an internship or Independent Study Project.
+You will also have a two-night homestay during the rural Mixteca Alta excursion and opportunities for homestays during the independent period when you are carrying out an internship or Independent Study Project.

 Independent Study Project